RespectMathias/VLSMistique/README.md

 <!-- CONTRIBUTING -->
-## Contributing
+## Contributing 🤝

-If you wish to contribute to the project or fork it you are more than welcome to.
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues](https://github.com/RespectMathias/VLSMistique/issues) page.
 In fact i would appreciate it alot due to my lacking expertise.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b`)
-3. Commit your Changes (`git commit -m`)
-4. Push to the Branch (`git push origin`)
-5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
-## License
+## License 📝

 Distributed under the Apache 2.0 License.
 See `LICENSE.txt` for more information.